 For law students and planning students writing on a question of significance in planning, planning law, land use law, local government law or environmental law.

-A Little Hope Foundation Global Scholarship - Apply before June 30, 2019
+A Little Hope Foundation Global Scholarship - Deadline closed

 For young adults to tackle the most intense issues affecting their communities.
 To be eligible, you must have a desire for higher education with an emphasis on (1) science, technology, engineering, or mathematics, (2) educating our children, and (3) the creative arts.
 Consideration also will be given to areas of emphasis that focus on sustainability.